nutanix-japan/XReady_Era_Bootcamp/deploy_oracle_era/deploy_oracle_era.rst

 #.
 Click **Provision** to begin creating your new database server VM containing your *Initials*\ _proddb database.

 #.
 Select **Operations** from the dropdown menu to monitor the provisioning.
-This process should take approximately 60 minutes.

 #.
 Proceed to the following exercises only after the database has completed provisioning.
+This process should take approximately 30 minutes.